 WHO WE ARE

-Have you ever walked away from a conversation with a Christian, or watched what Christians say and do in public to suppress others' rights and demean people who are different, and said, "I'm done!
+Have you ever walked away from a conversation with a Christian, or watched what Christians say and do in public to demean or belittle others who are different, and said, "I'm done!
 I've had it with Christianity!"?

 So have we.
 And that's why we're here.
 We're a church trying to undo the church, to recover the church.
 To live and practice the Gospel.